Also known as lab-created diamonds, man-made diamonds, synthetic diamonds.

 In recent years, much work has been done to develop instruments that can be used to separate natural diamonds from lab-grown diamonds.
 Numerous companies are racing to develop a low-cost machine with a low error rate.
 Diamond identification abilities are needed for automatic sorting of large quantities of diamonds.
 Low-cost instruments are also needed for use in jewelry stores and pawn shops.

-Separating Natural and Lab-Grown from Imitation
+Separating Lab-Grown from Imitation Diamonds

 An ability to positively identify natural diamonds, lab-grown diamonds, and the many imitation materials is essential today for several reasons.
 First, significant price differences exist between these materials.
 Second, diamond customers are cautious and want to know exactly what they are buying.
 And, third, the reputation of every business that sells diamonds is at risk.